 Whether the world be finite... and whether there be more than one world...

-Late one afternoon in an underground shopping centre in the city of Montréal, I came across the word ‘nature’ lettered in rainbow neon.
+Late one afternoon in an underground shopping centre in the city of Montréal, I came across the word ‘Nature’ lettered in rainbow neon.
 Upon crossing the tiled threshold of the establishment I was overcome by the disturbing aroma of rodents, birds and reptiles that have never felt the rays of the sun or breathed the air of the outdoors.
 I continued deeper into the low-ceilinged, cave-like recesses of the shop where I encountered a collection of sixty-two Siamese fighting fish, each silent and solitary, displayed in otherwise empty, watery cylinders two inches in diameter and methodically arranged to showcase an organized spectrum of colors, spanning from ‘Cambodian Red,’ ‘Super Orange’ and ‘Pineapple Yellow,’ to ‘Butterfly Blue,’ emerald and violet hues.
 Later I would read that in the wild these typically murky colored fish only saturate when agitated, but that in captivity they’ve been bred to be always vibrant, as though in a constant state of alarm.

 …of the elements and the planets… of god, of monsters… of the eclipses of the moon, and of the sun…